Camera Aperture Demonstration

 When taking a photograph, you use focus, depth of field and light to draw attention to what is important.

 The aperture is the opening created by a set of overlapping metal blades, known as the diaphragm, inside a photographic lens.
 This opening controls the amount of light, or exposure, of the photo.
-Aperture is measured in f-stops, which in turn, affects the depth of field and how much light passes through the opening.
+Aperture is measured in f-stops, which affects the depth of field and how much light passes through the opening.

 Photo by: Andrea Batts-Latson